aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 ### Normalization

-We may need to perform an extra operation to arrange DTO parameters after validation.
+We may need to perform an extra operations to prepare DTO parameters after validation.
 ASP.NET Boilerplate defines an **IShouldNormalize** interface that has a **Normalize** method.
 If you implement this interface, the Normalize method is called just after validation (and just